Taking imodium?

 Jun 15, 2025 2:43 pm

-Hello all, just wanted to add that I take one pill at bedtime to help ensure not being awakened by an active gut in the middle of the night.
-Has helped a lot.
-Appreciate all your experiences--may try it in the day as well.
-Thanks
+Hello all, I just wanted to add that I take one pill at bedtime to help ensure I am not awakened by an active gut in the middle of the night.
+It has helped a lot.
+I appreciate all your experiences—may try it during the day as well.
+Thanks.

 rlevineia